cloesd22/nodeJSMysqlSample/README.md

         Mysql –u <username> -p <databasename> < <exportfilename>.sql

-        username and pass are in th dbconfig file inside of /src/. filename = exportTestDatabase.sql
+        username and pass are in th dbconfig file inside of /src/. exportfilename = exportTestDatabase.sql

-       -npm bnt to build and ensure unit tests pass.
+       -'npm bnt' to build and ensure unit tests pass.
-       -npm start to run the program demonstrating extraction from SQL database into CSV file in outputs folder.
+       -'npm start' to run the program demonstrating extraction from SQL database into CSV file in outputs folder.

 ## TODO: